Pato-web-development/fashion-website-frontend/README.md

 # patogrids-fashion-website-frontend
-built this project for fashion
+built this project for fashion (here is the frontend part of the project, there is a backend part)